markroyer/hdfjava-io/README.md

 [![Build Status](https://travis-ci.org/markroyer/hdfjavaio.svg?branch=master)](https://travis-ci.org/markroyer/hdfjavaio)

-A Java library for creating HDF files for languages such as Octave/Matlab.
+HDFJavaIO is a Java library for creating HDF files in Java for languages such as Octave/Matlab.

 ## Install